 Let’s say you need to talk about the health benefits of green tea.
-In this case, the ideal is that you introduce green tea in the introduction, develop throughout the text what are its health benefits of it and reinforce the importance of the product in the conclusion.
+In this case, the idea is that you introduce green tea in the introduction, develop throughout the text what are its health benefits of it, and reinforce the importance of the product in the conclusion.

 14. Sell the benefits and experience

 More important than talking about the characteristics is to explain the benefits and the experience that the customer is about to acquire.